 The Garki project was a major milestone in malaria research.
 From 1969 to 1976 this study was conducted by the World Health Organization (WHO) and the local government of the Jigawa State, Nigeria, to understand the impacts of indoor residual spraying (IRS) and mass drug administration (MDA) on malaria transmission, as well as to evaluate the utility of mathematical modeling.
 While the interventions used did not interrupt transmission at the desired level, the model proved to be a success.
 The epidemiology of the Plasmodium parasite was realistically replicated, even with a simplistic model, and as a result understanding of the parasite’s epidemiology was greatly increased.

 While the project was largely considered a failure in terms of malaria control, much was gained from the project.
 Basic tenets of malaria control were learned– namely, that malaria ecology needs to be fundamentally altered: either by modification of mosquito ecology, or by changing human ecology such as by improving housing conditions.
-A superinfection, a fundamental malaria concept modeled by Macdonald in his first malaria model publication [Macdonald-1950], was more correctly described by Dietz [Dietz-1974].
+The superinfection, a fundamental malaria concept modeled by Macdonald in his first malaria model publication [Macdonald-1950], was more correctly described by Dietz [Dietz-1974].
 Further, the data set from the project is publicly available, and has become a fundamental tool for use in malaria modeling.
 For more information on this project, see The Garki Project.

 The Ross-Macdonald model, while extremely useful and influential, has some shortcomings.
 The model assumes homogeneous transmission within a well-mixed population.
 Host-vector ratios and numerous aspects of mosquito feeding and development biology is assumed to remain constant.
 Further, all hosts are assumed to be identical, with equal exposure to pathogens, and the probability of transmission is proportional to host and vector densities.
 Interestingly, despite work demonstrating that these assumptions are not realistic, many models still utilize them.